Pine Technical and Community College

 - Your high school grades and class rank are not considered.

-- After you are admitted, you will take a course placement test.
+- After you are admitted, you will take a course placement test or submit ACT scores.
 This will determine if you will take remedial or developmental courses, as appropriate, before you can take college-level courses.

 You can complete your studies in less time and for less total cost if you come well prepared for college-level work, especially by taking math, English, science and social studies classes every year in high school.
 Also, some programs of study require more math and science, so your high school preparation makes a difference.